Custom Websites over WordPress: When to Choose

 Limitations of WordPress

 With WordPress, you can clearly make great websites.
 But you need to identify first what you really want to achieve in having it in the first place.
-Perhaps WordPress may not the right choice for what you are attempting to build and that you’ll be far better with custom websites built by professional web developers from scratch.
+Perhaps WordPress may not the right choice for what you are attempting to build and that you’ll be far better with personalized websites built by professional web developers from scratch.

 Before making a decision, let’s take into consideration when to and when not to choose WordPress in building your website.
 Not taking a rational decision, and going with the flow may be costly for you in the future.

-Our objective is not to try and deter people from using WordPress and use custom websites instead.
+Our objective is not to try and deter people from using WordPress and use customized websites instead.
 Clearly, it has its own place with a lot of confidence and trust coming from big industries that use it.
 Rather, it is to educate businesses for them to make an informed decision about what to use for their website.